mdrkb/mdrkb/README.md

 ## **Summary**

-4+ years experienced Software Engineer specializing in backend development using Python, Django, FastAPI and Amazon Web Services.
+5 years experienced Software Engineer specializing in backend and RESTful API development using Python, Django, FastAPI, and Amazon Web Services.
+Passionate about discovering data-driven insights and working as one team to solve business problems.

 ## **Technical Skills**